 Event Date: Thursday, September 14, 2017, Irvine Auditorium, Middlebury Institute of International Studies

-Event Website: With more information on the speaker and moderator: 2017-2018 Hayward Sustainability Lecture Series Archive
+Event Website: 2017-2018 Hayward Sustainability Lecture Series Archive

 Event Video: The Sky is Not Falling, But Seas are Rising